Skip to Content

 Types of wine

-Learn about the different types of wine and varietals, the difference in taste and how to choose a wine you like.
+Learn about some of the most popular types of wine in New Zealand, the difference in taste and how to choose a wine you like.

 New Zealand is world famous for producing delicious wines.
 What’s remarkable about our small country’s wine industry is the wide range of wines available.
 From light and aromatic whites to rich and robust reds, you can find a locally made wine that matches your palette and preferred flavour profile.